 Since OSHA is the organization responsible for workplace safety standards in the United States, the hydrogen peroxide monitoring was conducted in accordance with the fully validated OSHA test method, 10192.
-An independent industrial hygienist (Certified Industrial Hygienist and Certified Safety Professional) conducted the testing in accordance with practices outlined in 21 CFR § 58 Good Laboratory Practices (GLP) for Non Clinical Laboratory Studies1.
 The V-PRO Sterilizers used for the testing were installed and maintained according to STERIS's recommendations.